LincanLi-X/FireTrend_Rebuttal/README.md

 This distinction does not weaken the technical contribution; rather, it clarifies its scope.
 Our model is designed to forecast where wildfire activity is likely to occur or intensify, conditioned on fuels, weather, and geospatial context.
 It does not explicitly model population exposure, infrastructure vulnerability, or downstream damage.
 We will revise the wording in the paper to make this scope precise, explicitly framing FireTrend as a **hazard-oriented wildfire forecasting model**, while noting that coupling it with exposure/vulnerability layers is an important future direction for operational decision support.
 -->

-**Table X:** Clarification of the forecasting target in FireTrend.
+**Table 9:** Clarification of the forecasting target in FireTrend.
 Our model focuses on hazard-oriented wildfire forecasting, i.e., predicting wildfire occurrence and propagation under environmental conditions, rather than full disaster-risk assessment involving exposure and vulnerability.

 | Aspect | Clarification |